shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 Do combat for each Land separately.
 For each Land:

+### Battle Start Phase

+1. Find your marker that matches the Land.
+Draw all the Creatures at that marker into your hand.
+2. Play a Creature from your hand facedown at the Land.
+If you have a faceup Creature at the Land already, you may skip this step.
+3. Once every player has player a Creature at the Land, reveal your Creature.

+### Battle Play Phase

+1. Take Battle Actions:
+-   Activate Creature abilities
+-   Play Creature cards from your hand faceup at the Land
 1. Reveal your Creatures deployed at that Land.
 2. Count up your Creatures’ total power at that Land.
     1. A Creature’s power is equal to its Base Power plus its Biome Modifier.